dfinity/sns-testing/draft_1_proposal_instructions.md

    [Launchpad]: http://qsgjb-riaaa-aaaaa-aaaga-cai.localhost:8080/launchpad

-5. Optional: Upgrade your dapp via SNS proposal.
+5. Optional: Upgrade a dapp canister via SNS proposal.

    If you are going through these instructions using the example dapp rather than your own dapp, this step can be done as follows: